What’s the difference between the IELTS and CELPIP?

 At the end of the day, I personally find the IELTS Speaking test to be much more natural.

-If you feel nervous about speaking with an IELTS examiner, keep in mind that they aren’t scary.
+And if you feel nervous about speaking with an IELTS examiner, keep in mind that they aren’t scary.
 They want you to succeed, and they’ll always ask you questions so that you keep speaking.

-And while speaking with an examiner might seem scary at first, since they’re there to help guide your conversation, you’ll see just how much more comfortable you feel on your test day.
+While speaking with an examiner might seem scary at first, since they’re there to help guide your conversation, you’ll see just how much more comfortable you feel on your test day.

 Just like anything, the more you practice, the more confident you’ll feel.
+Check out our CLB 9 CELPIP Prep course to hear over 54 sample responses and to gain access to our Speaking Test Toolkits.

 One last question to help you pick your test